qp1u18/Feature-Visualisation-of-CNN/README.md

 <img src="./img/base_AM.JPG" alt = "base AM (channel 0)" align=center />

 Besides, the proposed evaluation method was implemented.
 Firstly, I selected a suitable dataset (**ImageNet-v2**) and then this dataset was used to generate 9 images that maximumly activate the target channel.
-This method is also called **top-9 dataset samples**, which is commonly used to qualitatively evaluate the AM images.
+This method is also called **top-9 dataset samples**, which is commonly used to qualitatively evaluate the AM images (see file `top9-v-0-119` for the top-9 dataset samples of first 120 channels).
 Lastly, the top-9 sets and a perceptual metrics called **LPIPS** were used to calculate the “interpretability” of the AM images.

 So How did I define the “interpretability” in this project?
 Concretely, I will take **channel 62** as an example, that means I’ve paired each of the images from top-9 with the generated AM image and the pass each pair to LPIPS model, and it will output the perceptual similarity between the two images.
 So eventually, I will get 9 similarities for each channel, and then the average of those 9 values is taken as the final result to indicate the "interpretability" in this project.
 The lower value mean the AM image looks closer to the real images.